 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 All Hallows Eve is usually associated with fun things like candy, trick or treating, and pumpkin carving.
 But it can also be scary, for children and adults alike.
-In addition to spooky costumes, there are other potential dangers for families to consider, especially during a pandemic.
+In addition to spooky costumes, there are other potential dangers for families to consider.

 When planning your festivities this year, keep these Halloween safety tips in mind (so no one ends up in the graveyard).

 - 8 Ways To Stay Safe On Halloween